 Because every patient is different, our multidisciplinary team of physicians carefully reviews each case to determine the most effective treatment plan.

-We are proud to care for patients at UF Health Shands Hospital, recently recognized for high performing care of colon cancer surgery by U.S. News & World Report.
+UF Health Shands Hospital recognized for high performing colon cancer surgery by U.S. News & World Report.

 Additional therapies at the UF Health Metastatic Cancer Program include: